THANK YOU for visiting MOON PIE PRESS - Where the men are handsome, the women have curves, and ALL the poetry is above average.

 Dr. McCormick has published a variety of books, scholarly articles, and poems.
 A nationally recognized scholar on the business practices of Benjamin Franklin and Thomas Edison, Dr. McCormick is interviewed frequently across all forms of media including the New York Times, CNN, and ABC World News Tonight with Peter Jennings.
 Dr. McCormick serves as an editor for Volume Six of The Papers of Thomas A. Edison.

 Before joining the Baylor faculty, Dr. McCormick worked in Dallas and Plano for ARCO Oil & Gas Company as a human resource management professional and held a faculty appointment at Pepperdine University in Malibu, California.
-He lives in Waco with his wife of 16 years, Sarah, and their three children – Ellis, Miriam, and Bea.
+He lives in Waco with his wife Sarah and three children – Ellis, Miriam, and Bea.

 Annie Farnsworth, Marita O'Neill, Dennis Camire and John-Michael Albert (staff of the literary magazine Animus)